guitargeki/api/api-v1/README.md

 The Guitargeki V1 API uses Node.js running the hapi framework.

-All endpoints are secured using JWTs, which can be obtained using the appropriate Auth0 URL.
-There are separate Auth0 URLs for regular users (read-only access) and admins (read and write access).
+All POST and PATCH are secured using JWTs, which can be obtained using the appropriate Auth0 URL.

 Auto-generated Swagger documentation can be found at `/v1/docs`.